imrehorvath/avrdis/README.md

 This will install the `avrdis` executable into `/usr/local/bin` by default.

-In case you wish to install it elsewhere, you can set a different PREFIX.
+In case you wish to install it elsewhere, you can set a different `PREFIX`.
 ```
 $ make install PREFIX=~/temp
 ```